3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 SIDE EFFECTS Because of colchicine’s ability to interfere with cell division, it should not be used in animals for breeding.
 It is not only harmful to unborn young but will also reduce sperm production.
 The chief side effect is nausea.
 Often a low dose is started to see if the patient tolerates the drug and if no problems occur with vomiting, diarrhea, or appetite loss then the dose is raised to a more therapeutic level.
 Also, because of colchicine’s ability to interfere with cell division, there has been some concern about bone marrow toxicity.
 Since many dogs, particularly Shar-peis, are on this drug for years on end, it is prudent to consider periodic blood testing to check the white and red blood cell counts.
 The use of colchicine may cause a urine dip stick to falsely read positive for blood.
 The use of colchicine can also increase the alkaline phosphatase level as read on a blood chemistry panel.
 Colchicine can deplete the body of vitamin B-12 (cobalamin) in some cases.
 Check with your veterinarian to see if supplementation, either oral or injectable, is a recommended for your pet.

-INTERACTIONS WITH OTHER DRUGS Concurrent use of non-steroidal anti-inflammatory drugs are felt to increase colchicine’s bone marrow effects.
-This should be kept in mind particularly for Shar-peis with Recurrent Fever Syndrome as this type of anti-inflammatory drug might readily be used to reduce a fever.
-Similarly other drugs that have bone marrow side effects (particularly chemotherapy agents and the antibiotic chloramphenicol) may increase the potential for bone marrow issues.
-Concurrent use of colchicine and cyclosporine (an immunomodulator), diltiazem (used in heart disease), or erythromycin (an antibiotic) can increase the potential for kidney damage and bone marrow suppression.
+INTERACTIONS WITH OTHER DRUGS Drugs that have bone marrow side effects (particularly chemotherapy agents and the antibiotic chloramphenicol) may increase the potential for bone marrow issues.
+Side effects of colchicine are more likely to become evident with concurrent use of the "azole" antifungal medicines (ketoconazole, itraconazole, fluconazole etc.) Concurrent use of colchicine and cyclosporine (an immunomodulator), diltiazem (used in heart disease), or erythromycin (an antibiotic) can increase the potential for kidney damage and bone marrow suppression.

 CONCERNS AND CAUTIONS Colchicine tablets should be stored at room temperature and kept away from light exposure.
 If a dose is accidentally skipped by more than 8 hours, simply pick up with the next scheduled dose.
 Do not double up on doses.
 Colchicine cannot be used in pregnancy and is probably best not used in animals intended for breeding.
 Colchicine should not be used in pregnancy as it interferes will cell division.
 It should not be handled by pregnant women.
 Urine from treated animals may also pose a hazard to pregnant women.
 In 2010, the FDA granted URL Pharma sole rights to produce colchicine as their own brand name product.
 This action removed all generics from the market, dramatically increased the price of colchicine, and created a drug availability crisis.
-A compassionate use program is in place for human patients who cannot afford the new pricing and, happily, this program has been extended to veterinary patients as well.
 At this time options for purchase of colchicine include: